silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 * [Why should you start drawing today?](https://uxdesign.cc/why-should-you-start-drawing-today-6e7fb8956bd7){:target="_blank" rel="noopener"}

----

-If you wish to take it to next level, Dr. Betty Edwards’ _New Drawing on the Right Side of the Brain_ workbook offers **effective exercises** that reinforce the five basic skills of drawing:
+---If you wish to take it to next level, Dr. Betty Edwards’ _New Drawing on the Right Side of the Brain_ workbook offers **effective exercises** that reinforce the five basic skills of drawing:

 * The perception of edges.
 * The perception of spaces.